 Much of the subject of cancer prevention lies in the future.
 Better definition of the human cancer burden, through higher autopsy rates, better pathology, better clinical records, and better death certification is a first requirement.
 Detailed and more extensive investigation of causation by epidemiological and experimental methods are the second requirement.
 But these efforts will be wasted unless accompanied by education of the workers and general public and by legislative measures designed to protect people from exposure to carcinogens.
-At present, much cancer that colud be prevented is not prevented.
-Poor education and inadequate legislation are partly to blame, but the failure of educated men to head the warnings given to them and to protect themselves from known carcinogens is perhaps the most important reason.
+At present, much cancer that could be prevented is not prevented.
+Poor education and legislation is partly to blame, but the weaknesses of informed men are the greatest bar to rapid progress.